2k1dmg/cta/README.md

    </tbody>
 </table>

-Kazakh alphabet based on Qazaq Grammar with "Şş" instead "Cc".
+Kazakh alphabet based on Qazaq Grammar with "Şş" instead of "Cc".